-Roughly equating to the region where the Afrikaans language is spoken, the Cape Province population was 6.7 million in 1967 and has doubled in the past 50 years.
+Roughly equating to the region where the Afrikaans language is spoken, the pre-apartheit Cape Province population was 6.7 million in 1967 and the population has doubled in the past 50 years.

 The Afrikaner population goes back to when the Dutch East India Company (VOC) established a warehouse/garden there in 1650 to restock its ships heading to and from the Indies.

 It was the Portuguese who called it the Cape of Good Hope 150 years earlier — because it meant turning back to the tropics.
 Some of the oldest cave paintings in the world are at Blombos near Cape Town, going back 77,000 years to the San Bushmen.

 The “Cape Coloureds” of Cape Town go back to the 17th century and the mixed races of the Dutch and their slaves, both Black and Malay.